SMAC-Group/course_intro_statistics/slides/chapter5_04.md

 ---

-We change the color scale.
+We can also change the color scale.

 ```R
 ggplot(lincoln_weather, aes(x = `Mean Temperature [F]`, y = `Month`, fill = ..x..)) +